 For many individuals or business owners, budgeting can seem like an overwhelming task.
 However, designing a budget isn’t as complicated as you might think.
 There are many reasons why you should take out time to budget – you’ll know exactly how much you’re making and spending, you can improve your credit rating, pay off and keep off debt, secure cheaper borrowing and even be fully prepared and excited about the future.
+One way to stay under your budget is to count on the right service providers.
+For instance, if you want to reduce your electricity bills, you should look for the different electricity plans these companies offer and compare them to choose the best option for you.
 Here are five quick and easy steps to becoming a budget champion.

 Know your income

 A surprisingly large number of people only have the faintest idea of their take-home pay.
 Building a great budget begins with knowing the exact amount of money coming in each month.
 You’ll need to combine all sources of income-after-tax to see how much cash you have to work with.
 It will also provide you with a framework to adjust spending, plan sustainable saving rates and prevent shortfalls.

 Figure out your expenses

 After you’ve found out your monthly income, you can then figure out how much money you have going out each month.
 Examine every single one of your expenses from last month, and add them all up.
 Typical expenses might include recurring bills and obligations such as: insurance, utilities and housing (rent or mortgage).
 Other monthly recurring bills include tuition, cell phone, subscriptions like Netflix, minimum credit card bills and student loan payments.
 Putting all of these together will give you a clear picture of what you’re spending each month.